simonhmartin/tutorials/ABBA_BABA_windows/README.md

 #### Plotting window statistics

-* Open R

-* Set the working directory to the tutorial directory.
+* Open R and, if necessary, set the working directory to the tutorial directory.
 You can do this with the `setwd()` command, or in RStudio using the menus.

 We need to load each file of window statistics into R. We will make a list containing both datasets.